Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 Minimalist beauty is about finding single products that do many things, and do it well.
 It is about simplifying what we put on our skin and hair to ingredients we can pronounce, understand, and potentially can eat.
 It is about using tools instead of products.

 Minimalist beauty is not just about minimizing the number of products and steps in our beauty routines.
-It is also about minimizing the number of ingredients in our products to fewer, more effective products, and minimizing the packaging our products come in.
+It is also about minimizing the number of ingredients in our products to fewer, more effective ones, and minimizing the packaging our products come in.

-It is about staying hydrating, moving our bodies, reducing stress, eating well, and taking care of ourselves inside so we don’t have to work as hard (or use as many products) to look good on the outside.
+It is about staying hydrated, moving our bodies, reducing stress, eating well, and taking care of ourselves inside so we don’t have to work as hard (or use as many products) to look good on the outside.

 Minimalist beauty is about finding simple products that work well and do it all, with simple, effective ingredients.